NashTech-Labs/terraform.validate.ado/readme.md

   These parameters provide configuration options for the Terraform Module Package pipeline, such as the Terraform Module Package version, build configuration name and enable/disable flags for different stages.

 ## Use Case
-You can directly call a paticular template as per the requirement. for example: to use setup and init only.

   ```yaml
   # azure-pipeline.yml